PLCoster/ubc_softdev_capstone/README.md

 1. `yarn build` to compile your project.
 You must run this command after making changes to your TypeScript files.

-1. `yarn test` to run the test suite.
+1. `yarn test` to run the backend test suite.

-## Running and testing from an IDE
+1. `yarn test:frontend` to run the frontend test suite.

-You do not need to use any specific IDE for this capstone, but WebStorm should be automatically configured the first time you open the repository, should you choose to use it.
-For other IDEs and editors, you'll want to set up test and debug tasks and specify that the schema of all files in `test/queries` should follow `test/query.schema.json`.
+1. `yarn start` to start the backend server locally.
+The app can then be viewed in the browser at [http://localhost:4321](http://localhost:4321)